ClinicalTrials.Veeva

 • Have uncontrolled hypertension or poorly controlled diabetes prior to study treatment.

-• Have serious non-healing wound, ulcer, or bone fracture.
+• Have a serious or non-healing wound, or (incompletely healed) bone fracture.
 This includes history of abdominal fistula, tracheoesophageal fistula, gastrointestinal perforation, or intra-abdominal abscess for which an interval of 6 months must pass before study entry.
 In addition, the participant must have undergone correction (or spontaneous healing) of the perforation/fistula and/or the underlying process causing the fistula/perforation.

-• Have superior vena cava syndrome or symptoms of spinal cord compression.
+• Have superior vena cava syndrome or symptoms of spinal cord compression that requires urgent medical intervention.

 Trial design